Nobody likes to read terms and conditions. But not having them on your website? That's even worse.

 We’ll add a custom text field that will link to both the terms and conditions page and the privacy policy page.

-For that, go to Appearance ⇒ Customize.
-After that, click on WooCommerce and then on Checkout to expand the relevant options.
+To do so, go to Appearance ⇒ Customize.
+Then, click on WooCommerce and Checkout to expand the relevant options.

 On the option Terms and Conditions page, select the option “No page set” from the drop-down menu.
-Do the same for the Privacy Policy page after.
+Do the same for the Privacy Policy page.
 After that, hit Publish and save the changes.

 This will remove the default privacy policy statement from the checkout page.